 It is unrealistic to expect data scientists to be experts in statistical modelling, machine learning frameworks, software engineering, data storage solutions, containerization, microservices, networking, orchestration, site reliability engineering, and so on.
 Whatever responsibilities can be delegated to the infrastructure ought to be.
 Experts must still be able to tweak configurations, but the typical ML user need not know about load balancers, health checks, IPv6, cluster topologies, and the like.

-The technical preview of KUDO for Kubeflow is an end-to-end machine learning platform built for security, scale, and speed, that allows enterprises to develop and deploy machine learning models on top of shared resources using the best open-source technologies.
-KUDO for Kubeflow is powered by Kubeflow, which itself is a machine learning toolkit that runs on top of Kubernetes.
-KUDO for Kubeflow is the Kubernetes Universal Declarative Operator for Kubeflow, which means KUDO is used internally to wire up an opinionated selection of 20+ Kubernetes operators.
+The technical preview of D2iQ Kaptain (powered by Kubeflow) is an end-to-end machine learning platform built for security, scale, and speed, that allows enterprises to develop and deploy machine learning models on top of shared resources using the best open-source technologies.
+When we say Kaptain is powered by Kubeflow

 Phew!
 That’s a lot to take in, so let’s unpack it and answer a few pertinent questions along the way.